 WASHINGTON - Millions of college students could be in for a shock this summer when the interest rate on a popular federally subsidized student loan doubles unless Congress acts.

-On Tuesday, college students delivered more than 130,000 letters to congressional leaders asking them to stop rates from increasing from 3.4 to 6.8 percent.
-The rate hike affects new subsidized Stafford loans, which are issued to low and middle income undergraduates.
+On Tuesday, college students delivered more than 130,000 letters to congressional leaders asking them to stop rates from rising from 3.4 to 6.8 percent.
+The rate increase affects new subsidized Stafford loans, which are issued to low- and middle-income undergraduates.
 They hope to raise enough awareness to get Congress to stop it.

 “I will be put back into buying a house and saving up for my expenses later on in life, and life, as we know, is very unexpected,’’ said Tyler Dowden, 18, a freshman at Northern Arizona University who spoke at a press conference outside the Capitol before the letters were delivered in boxes with “Congress: Don’t Double Student-Debt Rates’’ printed on the outside.
 “Adding that variable definitely limits my ability to be successful.’’